MOS Technology 6502: Computers and games

-With legal troubles behind them, MOS was still left with the problem of getting developers to try their processor, prompting Chuck Peddle to design the MDT-650 (microcomputer development terminal) single-board computer.
+With legal troubles behind them, MOS was still left with the problem of getting developers to try their processor, prompting Chuck Peddle to design the MDT650 development system.
 Another group inside the company designed the KIM-1, which was sold semi-complete and could be turned into a usable system with the addition of a 3rd party computer terminal and compact cassette drive.
 While it sold well to its intended market, the company found the KIM-1 also sold well to hobbyists and tinkerers.
 The related Rockwell AIM-65 control, training, and development system also did well.
 The software in the AIM 65 was based on that in the MDT.
 Another roughly similar product was the Synertek SYM-1.

 One of the first external uses for the design was the Apple I microcomputer, introduced in 1976.
 The 6502 was next used in the Commodore PET and Apple II, both released in 1977.
 It was later used in the Atari 8-bit computers, Acorn Atom, BBC Micro, VIC-20 and other designs both for home computers and business, such as Ohio Scientific and Oric computers.
 The 6510, a direct successor of the 6502 with a digital I/O port and a tri-state address bus, was the CPU utilized in the best-selling Commodore 64 home computer.